bokutotu/zenu/README.md

 ## Installation

-To use Zenu in your Rust project, add the following to your `Cargo.toml` file:
+To use ZeNu in your Rust project, add the following to your `Cargo.toml` file:

 ```toml
 [dependencies]